 But it’s not all about colorful leaves.
 There are also many fall family activities and other events.
-Whether you are looking for an outdoor activity, festival, or somewhere to bring your kids, there is something for everyone in Northern Michigan.
+Whether you are looking for an outdoor activity, fall festival, or somewhere to bring your kids, there is something for everyone in Northern Michigan.

 Every autumn, Petoskey is home to a fall-themed festival that features beautiful work from local glassmakers.
 You can find real pumpkins at other fall celebrations — this one is all about ornamentals.

 The Great Lakes Glass Pumpkin Patch features work from Boyer Glassworks and Three Pines Studio.
 Throughout the fall, visitors can see the “pumpkin patch” to view glass pumpkins of every size, shape, color, and texture.

 It is a stunning example of unique artistry.
 You won’t want to miss the chance to see amazing artwork and support local artists if you are in Northern Michigan this fall!